oscar-besga-panel/JedisExtraUtils/README.md

 ## Miscelanea

+This project was formerly known as *InterruptingJedisLocks*, and it was renamed to *Jedis Extra Utils*

 As Redis stores data into Strings, you may need to convert from POJO to String and viceversa.
 This library doesn't help with that, but in this [wiki page](https://github.com/oscar-besga-panel/JedisExtraUtils/wiki/POJO-Mapping) you may find some clues on how to do it.